 The Pro’s Closet, 2845 29th St., Unit C

 The Pro’s Closet started with a local resident living in a Volkswagen Bus (so Boulder) with the goal of minimizing his life.
 He began selling his possessions online, which grew to become an eBay store for used bikes, gear and sports clothes.
-In fact, the eBay store specializing in selling cycling gear.
-The founder eventually opened up a storefront, where you can shop in person today.
+In fact, the eBay store specializes in selling cycling gear.
 You never know what you’re going to find.

 Epic Mountain Gear, Village Shopping Center, 2525 Arapahoe Ave.

 Looking to buy or rent ski or snowboard gear?
 This is your home.
 Epic Mountain Gear (formerly Boulder Ski Deals) has an established reputation and boasts five different locations; Epic first started in Frisco in 2014.

 You can find kids’ equipment here, get fitted and get tips, mountain gear, tune-ups, access to the Epic Pass tickets, lessons and products and more.

 Local tip: Instead of renting your ski gear at a ski resort, rent it here instead and bring it up with you.
 You’ll save bank.